ddofborg/exchange_rates/README.md

 Get a list of exchange rates for a given currency on a given date.
 Data is download from the European Central Bank history zipfile.

-Note, rates are not cached.
-Each request will download the data again.

 Usage:

 ```python